AG POLICY COMMITTEE

 THEREFORE BE IT RESOLVED, the NDSA supports a change in the permitting process that would involve input from local, county and city commissions that would allow development at a pace that can be sustained by the communities.

-WHEREAS, the 2002 Dakota Prairie Grasslands Plan will spell economic disaster to those communities dependent on these lands for their livelihood while accomplishing nothing beneficial to the land or wildlife; and
+WHEREAS, the Dakota Prairie Grasslands Plan could spell economic hardship to those communities dependent on these lands for their livelihood while accomplishing few benefits to the land or wildlife; and

-WHEREAS, empirical and scientific evidence from North Dakota State University (NDSU) range scientists, the Forest Service and grazing associations involved supports alternatives that promote wildlife and rangeland health without significant livestock reductions; and
+WHEREAS, empirical and scientific evidence from North Dakota State University (NDSU) range scientists, the Forest Service and grazing associations involved supports alternatives that promote wildlife and rangeland health without reductions in allotted animal units.

-BE IT FURTHER RESOLVED, the NDSA supports alternatives based on NDSU range science and rangeland health by urging the North Dakota Congressional delegation to work toward cost-effective solutions without significant livestock reductions.
+THEREFORE BE IT RESOLVED, the NDSA supports alternatives based on NDSU range science and rangeland health by urging the North Dakota Congressional delegation to work toward cost-effective solutions without reductions in allotted animal units.

 WHEREAS, the NDSA believes each generation should have the same opportunities as the one that came before to implement decisions in the management and stewardship of their owned lands; and